dc-GAN: Dual-Conditioned GAN for Face Demorphing From a Single Morph: Abstract

 \section{Abstract}

 A facial morph is an image strategically created by combining two face images pertaining to two distinct identities.
 The goal is to create a face image that can be matched to two different identities by a face matcher.
-Face demorphing inverts the process and tries to recover the original images constituting a facial morph.
-Existing demorphing techniques are either very restrictive (assume identities during testing) or produce feeble outputs (both outputs look very similar - the morph-replication problem).
+Face demorphing inverts this process and attempts to recover the original images constituting a facial morph.
+Existing demorphing techniques have two major limitations: (a) they assume that some identities are common in the train and test sets; and (b) they are prone to the morph replication problem, where the outputs are merely replicates of the input morph.
 In this paper, we overcome these issues by proposing dc-GAN (dual-conditioned GAN), a novel demorphing method conditioned on the morph image as well as the embedding extracted from the image.
-Our method overcomes morph-replication and produces high quality reconstructions of the bonafide images used to create the morphs.
-Moreover, our method is highly generalizable across demorphing paradigms (differential/reference-free).
-We conduct experiments on AMSL, FRLL-Morphs and MorDiff datasets to showcase the efficacy of our method.
-Code and train-test split are available at \texttt{hidden for blind review}.
+Our method overcomes the morph replication problem and produces high-fidelity reconstructions of the constituent images.
+Moreover, the proposed method is highly generalizable and applicable to both reference-based and reference-free demorphing methods.
+Experiments were conducted using the AMSL, FRLL-Morphs, and MorDiff datasets to demonstrate the efficacy of the method.